ucbnlp24/webpage/about.md

 {{ module }}
 {% endfor %}

-*Major parts of course design and contents have been drawn from its earlier offerings by Prof. David Bamman.
+*A major part of course design and contents have been drawn from its earlier offerings by Prof. David Bamman.